Solvay and 3A Team up to Form Speciality Foams Alliance

 Solvay and 3A Composites are teaming up to produce speciality foam materials for the advanced transport sector.

-The partnership will combine 3A’s know how of industrial process development and high volume fabrication of foams, with Solvay’s high performance plastics materials.
+The partnership will combine 3A’s know-how of industrial process development and high volume fabrication of foams, with Solvay’s high-performance plastics materials.
 The partners will first build on Solvay’s Radel foam and so-called sandwich materials, used on Airbus A350 and Solar Impulse.

-Companies are constantly looking to replace heavier plastics and metal structures, which are more time-consuming to process and expensive to maintain, with specialty foams.
+Companies are constantly looking to replace heavier plastics and metal structures, which are more time-consuming to process and expensive to maintain, with speciality foams.
 Light-weighting applications range from the cabin to ducting and trolleys and help to improve energy efficiency.

 Armin Klesing, Global Business Development Manager Aerospace & Composites at Solvay’s Specialty Polymers Global Business Unit said;